bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 2: 00:21:04

-Before you move on, that's just because of being able to actually tease out like private keys based on reused nonces or like what's the, what is the actual issue that you'd be most concerned.
+Before you move on, that's just because of being able to actually tease out like private keys based on reused nonces or like what is the actual issue that you'd be most concerned.
 If I did that, what would be the first mistake I would make?

 Speaker 0: 00:21:21

-In the music paper, I remember Russell O'Connor came up with this fairly far-fetched attack of, if you just do that, what I just said, and try to use that specifically in the context of Bitcoin transactions with one signature there was a problem but I don't remember there could be a problem if you're a single party and you have like you have multiple messages that you want to sign.
+In the music paper, I remember Russell O'Connor came up with this fairly far-fetched attack of, if you just do that, what I just said, and try to use that specifically in the context of Bitcoin transactions with one signature there was a problem but I don't remember.

+Speaker 1: 00:21:41

+I think there could be a problem if you're a single party and you have like you have multiple messages that you want to sign.

+Speaker 0: 00:21:51

 You can be tricked into, and you participate multiple times, you can be tricked into signing the same one instead of different ones.

 Speaker 1: 00:21:58